 - Minimally invasive approach

-The standard approach for the MIPO technique is medially.
+The standard approach for the MIO technique is medially.
 However, in selected cases with soft-tissue lesions on the medial side, an anterolateral approach can be used.

-This MIPO approach is used for extraarticular type A fractures, or for simple, minimally displaced, intraarticular type C fractures.
+This MIO approach is used for extraarticular fractures, or for simple, minimally displaced, complete articular fractures.
 In the latter, the articular fracture component is not exposed, and is reduced either by indirect maneuvers using ligamentotaxis, or by the application of percutaneous reduction forceps, or directly by the percutaneously inserted lag screws.

-Perform a straight, or slightly curved skin incision on the medial aspect of the distal tibia.
+A straight, or slightly curved skin incision is performed on the medial aspect of the distal tibia.
 The length of the incision varies from 3-5 cm, depending on the type of the planned plate.
 The incision stops distally at the tip of the medial malleolus.

 For the insertion of the proximal screws in the diaphysis, separate stab incisions usually are sufficient.

-Carry the incision straight across the subcutaneous fat, preserving the greater saphenous vein and saphenous nerve.
+The incision is carried straight across the subcutaneous fat, preserving the greater saphenous vein and saphenous nerve.
 They should be held anteriorly with a blunt retractor.

-Advance the dissection down onto the periosteum which is completely preserved.
+The dissection is advanced down onto the periosteum which is completely preserved.
 In this anatomical space (epiperiosteal), the tunneling towards the diaphysis can usually easily be achieved with the blunt tip of the plate.